moonmetal/joel-test-remote/README.md

 # Joel Test Remote
 ## Why Do We Need a Dedicated Joel Test for Remote Work?
-The Joel Test is from 2000 and since then remote work has rised and changed software development.
+The Joel Test is from 2000.
+Since then, remote work has been rising and changing software development.

-The Joel Test is a [12 questions test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) from Joel Spolsky measuring how good a software team is.
+The test is a [12 questions test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) from Joel Spolsky measuring how good a software team is.
 The test is popular because it tackles important issues.
 It's a fast and easy way to understand the quality of a software team and if it's worth to join from the perspective of a candidate.

 The goal is to create a new test which tells how good and remote-friendly a software team is.
 This test assumes that the working language is English.

 ## Questions
 1. Do you use source control?